w3c/wai-media-guide/content/index.md

 image: /content-images/wai-media-guide/social.png

 footer: >   # Translate words below, including "Date:" and "Editor:".
 (Do not update the date.)
-   <p><strong>Date:</strong> Updated 18 November 2019.
+   <p><strong>Date:</strong> Updated @@ December 2020.
 CHANGELOG.</p>
    <p><strong>Editor:</strong> <a href="http://www.w3.org/People/Shawn">Shawn Lawton Henry</a>.
 ACKNOWLEDGEMENTS lists contributors and credits.</p>
    <p>Developed by the Education and Outreach Working Group (<a href="http://www.w3.org/WAI/EO/">EOWG</a>).
 Originally drafted as part of the <a href="https://www.w3.org/WAI/WCAGTA/">WCAG TA Project</a> funded by the <abbr title="United States">U.S.</abbr> Access Board.
 Revised as part of the <a href="https://www.w3.org/WAI/expand-access/">WAI Expanding Access project</a> funded by the Ford Foundation.</p>

 ---

 {::nomarkdown}
 {% include box.html type="start" title="Summary" class="" %}
 {:/}

 Accessible audio and video is essential for people with disabilities, and benefits organizations.
-Depending on the content of your media, it might need **captions/subtitles** (a text version of the audio that is shown synchronized in the media player), a **transcript** (a separate text version of the audio), **audio description of visual information** (usually an additional audio stream that describes important visual content), **or other** accessibility functionality/features.
+This resource describes accessibility requirements in Web Content Accessibility Guidelines ([WCAG](https://www.w3.org/WAI/media/av/planning/#wcag-standard)) and good practices beyond WCAG.
+It helps you:

+* [Plan](/media/av/planning/) for accessibility from the very start of your project (before recording), to save time and money.
+Use [checklists](/media/av/planning/#checklist).
+* Make [audio and video content](/media/av/av-content/) accessible.
+Avoid accessibility barriers when planning, scripting, storyboarding, recording, and producing content.
+* Use a [media player](/media/av/player/) that supports accessibility.
+* [Describe visual information](/media/av/player/) -- such as charts and speakers’ names in text -- so that people who are blind and others who cannot see the video get the visual information needed to understand the content.
+* Provide [captions](/media/av/captions/) (called “subtitles” in some areas) so that people who are Deaf and hard-of-hearing get a synchronized text version of the speech and other audio information needed to understand the content.
+* Provide a [text transcript](/media/av/transcripts/) from the caption text and the description of visual information so that people who are Deaf and blind get the video content.
+* Plan for [sign language](/media/av/sign-languages/) so that some people who are Deaf get the audio content in their native language.

 {::nomarkdown}
 {% include box.html type="end" %}